 One of the other challenges faced by heating your hall, stairs and landing is knowing how many radiators you’ll need to do the job.
 As you’re heating in 3 dimensions, it can be difficult to know both how many to install, and where to place them.
 In general, an electric radiator in your hallway, and one on your landing should do the trick, but take a look at our clever room size calculator on the product page to double check what size of radiator you’ll need.
 In larger rooms, it’s always best to go for a radiator that can comfortable heat the space, especially somewhere like a hallway which has lots of rooms and an outside door opening off it.
 That way, even in the coldest conditions your radiator will be able to cope.

 One final challege our slimline radiators are great at overcoming is the narrow hallway.
 Often our halls are already cluttered with items, from shoe-racks to coat-hooks, so a slimline radiator is a great space-saving device.
 With a clean, white design it won’t make your hallway feel any smaller, and if you’re replacing an old water-filled radiator it might even free up some space, whilst at the same time offering greater heating capacity.
-With so many benefits and winter on the way, it’s time to take control of your heating – take a look at our full range of slimline radiators to find out which one is best for your home.
+With so many benefits and winter on the way, it’s time to take control of your heating – take a look at our full range of slim radiators for hallways & landings to find out which one is best for your home.